 Modern arguments for machines having consciousness can, I suggest, be paraphrased as follows:

-- We have, on the other hand, lots of ideas about how electro-mechanical systems work
+- We know lots about how electro-mechanical systems work.

-- Let us believe that consciousness is an electro-mechanical system, because if it were we would be able to understand it.
+- We shall assume that consciousness is also an electro-mechanical system because if it is then we might be able to understand it.

 One can sympathise with thinking that (2) is worth a research budget.
 But to confidently assert that conceivable consequences of (2) – such as (3) – are reliable facts about the world is bluster.
 To write it into into our legal and moral thinking is a mistake.

 I suppose the motivation for (2) is, we always want to believe we can understand things.
 And, impatiently, we also want to believe things can be understood well enough just with the current state of our knowledge, insights and tools.

 Gung-ho optimism about the current state of knowledge on consciousness and mental health does not, however, have a strong record of treating human beings well.

 At the current time, the negative I hope we can avoid is:

 Large corporations will use stories about machine consciousness and machine legal status to transfer legal risk away from themselves, making it easier for them to prioritise profitable machinery over human lives.